starseed777/Jenkins-Kubernetes/README.md

 NodeJS application with Jenkins CI/CD + deploys to kubernetes.
+Image gets pushed to a private container registry.